kentik/config-snippets-cloud/cloud_Azure/terraform/module/examples/multiple_accounts_multiple_resource_group/README.md

 ## Prepare

-1. Prepare Azure profiles for which flow logs should be exported in [profiles.ini](./profiles.ini)
+1. Prepare Azure profiles, for which flow logs should be exported, in [profiles.ini](./profiles.ini)
 1. Prepare configuration in [terraform.tfvars](./terraform.tfvars) file.
 Example:
     ```hcl
     # Kentik